butopen/pg2ts/README.md

 ## The problem

-SQL is still the best way to query & CRUD a relational databases.
+SQL is still the best way to query & CRUD relational databases.

-If you use typescript, then it would be great to make safe queries, without the burden of an orm.
+If you use typescript, then it would be great to make safe queries, without the burden of an ORM.

 The ideal solution would be to write the SQL in plain text and have a tool to figure out if everything is ok (syntax, names, etc.)

 We are not there yet, but we are not far away.

-The best solution for our team was knex (a library to execute query in JS).
+The best solution for our team was knex (a library to execute SQL queries in JS).

 However, Knex is missing the part about table and column names.